A Language Agnostic Introduction to Dependent Types

 Using type equality to prove runtime properties about our code: NaturalNumber edition

-Now let’s move away from Booleans and make some propositions about NaturalNumbers.
+Now let’s move away from Boolean

 function addingZeroOnLeftDoesNothing(x: NaturalNumber): IsEqual(NaturalNumber, x, add(Zero, x)) = {